Landscape Plans for Land Development

 - Roof decks are typically extreme micro-climates for vegetation to grow in (extreme winds, sun, etc.) and are completely fabricated environments, therefore proper maintenance is required to ensure survival of the planted vegetation.

 - Review of short- and long-term maintenance requirements may be required upon request.
-Reference may be made to BC Landscape Standards as needed.
+Reference may be made to Canadian Landscape Standard as needed.

-- A band of contrasting paving (unit pavers or stamped concrete) is required at vehicular entrances (except for industrial sites with extensive truck traffic where sawcut concrete is acceptable).
+- A band of contrasting paving (unit pavers or scored/stamped concrete) is required at vehicular entrances (scored concrete is the preferred option at industrial sites with extensive truck traffic).

 - Parking stalls are to be set back so that car overhangs will not encroach within the planting beds.